|Bedford House Stables

 1820-1861 The Dukes of Bedford

 Bedford House, on the Bury Road, boasts a rich history having been built in the 1820s as part of the Bedford Lodge Estate by Francis Russell, 7th Duke of Bedford, born on 13 May 1788 to John Russell, the 6th Duke of Bedford and his wife the Honourable Georgiana Byng, daughter of the Viscount Torrington.
 Bedford Lodge, now the Bedford Lodge Hotel, was built in 1820 for John Russell, the 6th Duke of Bedford, with Bedford House and Stables, along with Bedford Cottage, which is now called Rockfield House, added a short while later by the 7th Duke of Bedford.
 Francis was educated at Westminster School and Trinity College, Cambridge before becoming MP for Peterborough.
 Within 3 years he represented Bedfordshire, later taking his place in the House of Lords.
 He married the Honourable Anna Maria Stanhope, daughter of the Earl of Harrington, on 8th August 1808 and they had a son, William who succeeded him on his death on 14th May 1861, 73 years and one day after he was born.
 In 1840 Admiral Rous, 'perpetual president of the Jockey Club' was appointed by the Duke to oversee his stud, stables and become private handicapper, a post which he held for 20 years.
 It must have been ironic for Rous when his great rival in the Jockey Club, Sir Joseph Hawley, bought the Bedford Lodge Estate.
+During the time he resided at Bedford House he employed William Edwards to train his horses at 'the Palace' and William Butler junior as his trainer at Bedford House.

 For over 4 centuries racing has been staged in Newmarket, but how have the racecourses evolved from an initial starting point at Fleam Dyke Pumping Station, some 8 miles from the town, with a winning post barely 200 metres from the town centre, into two world recognized, excellent racecourses and a universal acceptance that Newmarket is the Headquarters of racing?